flavorly/vanilla-components/packages/documentation/src/guide/advanced-configuration.md

 The `useConfiguration` provided by the package, takes 3 arguments:

-- The first argument ( Required ) - **default** configuration of the component, this the configuration of classes & fixed classes for the given component if nothing else is provided.

 - The second argument ( Required ) - **name** of your component, you can give any name of your choice, as long as it matches the name provided on the initial `app.use(VanillaComponents,{})` configuration provided to vue.

 - The third argument is a `Ref` usually your model value, this will ensure that if your component is on a state error and you change the model value, it will go back into the original variant, this is optional.